aquarial/2dNot2d/README.md

-# 2D or Not 2D
+# 2DNot2D

-First person 2-dimensional mazelike game
+An older 4 person hackathon project I worked.

 Find your way through challenges in a first person flatlander perspective.